ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/adding_extra_interlinking.rst

     )

-For any Rez package you are able to modify, it's always best to either A. Add :rez:`rez_sphinx` to it or B. Update the package to point to the URL so rez_sphinx can auto pick it up.
+For any Rez package you are able to modify, it's always best to either A. Add :ref:`rez_sphinx` to it or B. Update the package to point to the URL so rez_sphinx can auto pick it up.

 .. note::